 What are you using your gravel for?

-If you need to accommodate wheels, choose a gravel that is either very fine and compact such as Goldpath, or larger angular chippings that are 14mm or 20mm in size as these will bed together forming a flatter surface.
+If there will be a lot of vehicular traffic, choose a self binding gravel that will compact to form a smooth flat surface such as our Goldpath.
+Or use larger angular chippings that are 14mm – 20mm size ranges, as these will bed together and form a flatter surface.

-Rounded stones will not form a compacted base for heavy wheel traffic.
-Smaller gravels (10mm or less) can get caught in your tyre and shoe treads and move more easily.
+Rounded stones (such as pebbles) will not form a compacted base for heavy wheel traffic.
+They will also move around a lot.
+Smaller gravels (10mm or less) can get caught in your tyre and shoe treads and relocated around your garden or into your house.

-Smaller sized, rounded aggregates such as pea gravel, roll underfoot and can get stuck in wheels, making it difficult for you to navigate prams and wheelchairs.
+The shape of the material is important when you decide to lay a gravel path.
+Smaller sized, rounded decorative aggregates such as pea gravel, roll underfoot and can get stuck in wheels.
+This will make it difficult to navigate prams or wheelchairs.
+Therefore we would suggest you choose an angular gravel for your garden path.

 You can use gravel as a border for paving, grass or plant beds.
 If the area isn’t going to be walked on then any size chipping is suitable.